caraml-dev/merlin/docs/user-guide/standard_transformer.md

 # Standard Transformer
 Standard Transformer is a built-in pre and post-processing steps supported by Merlin.
 With standard transformer, it’s possible to enrich the model’s incoming request with features from feast and transform the payload so that it’s compatible with API interface provided by the model.
 Same transformation can also be applied against the model’s response payload in the post-processing step, which allow users to adapt the response payload to make it suitable for consumption.
+Standard transformer supports **http_json** and **upi_v1** protocol.
+For **http_json** protocol the standard transformer server runs rest server on top of **http 1.1**, **upi_v1 protocol** the server run grpc server.

 ## Concept